10 Unique Ilocos Food to Delight on in the Philippines

 What makes this particular garlic unique is that it is more pungent and aromatic compared to garlic from other countries.

-Every year, from May 1st – May 3rd, thousands of locals and foreign tourists flock to Sinait town in Ilocos Sur which is referred to as the Garlic Capital of the North.
+Every year, from May 1st – May 3rd, thousands of locals and foreigners flock to Sinait town in Ilocos Sur, which is referred to as the Garlic Capital of the North.

 Unfortunately, we didn’t attend the festival as we were in the Philippines in October.
-That said, this local festival is not to be missed.
+That said, this local festival is a must-visit for any and all food lovers.

-Festivities include local dancing competitions in garlic-inspired costume and the selection of Miss Garlic Festival.
+Festivities include local dancing competitions in garlic-inspired costumes and the selection of the Miss Garlic Festival Queen.
 There is also a contest for the longest and most creative twined garlic.

-8- Ilocos Norte – The Dragon Fruit Capital of the Philippines
+8. Ilocos Norte Foods – Dragon Fruit Capital of the Philippines

-While driving the Ilocos region, we were struck by multiple stands selling dragon fruits, all over the place.
+While driving through the Ilocos region, we were struck by multiple stands selling dragon fruits, seemingly everywhere!

-Today, she manages Refmad Farms, with her daughter in Burgos town, where tourists and locals can learn about dragon fruits and pick it directly from the trees.
+Today, she manages Refmad Farms with her daughter in Burgos town, where tourists and locals can learn about dragon fruits and pick them directly from the trees.

-Dragon Fruits are beautiful to look at and packed with several health benefits.
-The fiber in the fruit helps with digestion and regulates blood sugar spikes and lowers bad cholesterol.
+Dragon Fruit is beautiful to look at and packed with several health benefits.
+The fiber in the fruit helps with digestion and regulates blood sugar spikes, and lowers bad cholesterol.

-Dragon fruits are also full of antioxidants which help clear the body of cancer causing free radicals.
-And, the fruits are rich in Vitamin B1, B2 and C, which help repair tissues and keep the skin healthy.
+They are also full of antioxidants and rich in vitamins B1, B2, and C, which help repair tissues and keep the skin healthy.

 Chichacorn snack also known as Cornick